Mutual Fund Expense Ratio has never been a topic of interest until the Direct Mutual funds came into existence in 2013.

 Please note: this Rs 1750/- is not an upfront fee (entry load) and will be charged to the investments over a year.
 Plus it’s not on the investment amount, but the daily net assets.
 So, if the Investment value goes down they will get less in rupee terms and if it goes up they will get more.

-You can find this Expense Ratio or Total Expense Ratio (TER) for every mutual fund scheme on Fund fact sheet, Scheme documents, Research websites, fund house website, etc.
+You can find this Expense Ratio or Total Expense Ratio (TER) for every mutual fund scheme on Fund fact sheet, Scheme documents, Research websites, fund house website, etc. (Also Read: How to interpret an equity mutual fund fact sheet?)

 SEBI Prescribed Limits on Total Expense Ratio:

-Expense Ratio of a Mutual Fund largely depends upon two factors,
+The expense Ratio of a Mutual Fund largely depends upon two factors,

 The type of fund and